A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 The average bow shot on a deer is approximately 20 yards.
 However, this number can vary depending on the size of the deer and the type of bow you use.

-For example, a smaller deer may only be able to be shot from 10-15 yards away, while you may need to hit a more giant deer from 30 or more yards away.
+For example, a smaller deer may only be able to be shot from 10-15 yards away, while you may need to hit a giant deer from 30 or more yards away.

 Other factors affecting the bow shot on a deer:

-- The type of terrain you’re shooting
+The type of terrain you’re shooting

 One of the essential factors in successful bow hunting is choosing suitable terrain.
 The type of terrain you’re shooting in can significantly impact the average bow shot, so it’s essential to be aware of each terrain’s challenges and opportunities.